Avimitin/nvim/README.md

   - hash string: The input hash, you can leave it blank and wait for nix hash report the correct hash
   - needs_generate bool: When true, tree-sitter CLI will be used to generate the parser.
   - srcRoot string: Specify where the parser source located.
 Some repository will vendor two or more parser source code in one repository.

+See [my overlay](./overlay.nix) for detail examples and the current available parsers.

 ## Gallery